adrinux/sausiq/README.md

 192.168.122.20
 ```

-The default user is 'Ubuntu' with password 'linux', set in cloud_init.cfg
+The default user is 'root' with password 'linux', set in cloud_init.cfg

 So the VM is reachable from your host with:
-ssh ubuntu@192.168.122.20 and password 'linux'
+ssh root@192.168.122.20 and password 'linux'

 But not from elsewhere on network.